-7 Days on Easter Island: The Stuff You Didn’t Think to Ask About
+7 Days Easter Island: Everything You Want To Know (But Didn't Think Of!)

 Regardless of whether you ended up having seven days on Easter Island because of choice (smart one, by the way), or because of flight windows (as was my case), you would have more time on the island than the typical in-and-out tourist.
 With a little bit more time, you can consider a slower and more personalised experience of Rapa Nui.